Serangoon North: Facilities

 Serangoon North Estate is the area where factories opened and operated.
 Notable buildings around the area are Keppel NTT and Popular Holdings, which moved from its former site at Toh Tuck.
 Datacenters such as that of Iron Mountain have also been constructed in recent years.
 The ground level of First Centre offers car owners many options to have their vehicles serviced or enhanced.
 Ang Mo Kio Industrial Park II forms part of the industrial area as well.
 There is also a coffee shop, KPT located not far from the junction between Serangoon North Avenues 4 and 5 which operates 24 hours a day.

-Traffic Issues
+Traffic issues

 After Rosyth School moved to its present premise along Serangoon North Avenue 4, the one-lane road witnessed severe traffic issues.
 This was a result of parents stopping their vehicles by the roadside to wait for their children to be dismissed from school.
 This traffic issue persisted until late-2011 when the school's field was moved to a higher level and a pick up/drop off area modelled after Resorts World Sentosa's basement carpark was built.

 Today, Serangoon North Avenue 4 sees a smoother traffic flow.
+It is likely that this also enabled the Land Transport Authority (LTA) to amend existing bus service 315 and also introduce 116 to ply through the road.